Walker Bunch – Prologue

 Granddad Walker was raised on a farm near today’s Liberty, Missouri.
 His father, Maise, was a caucasian looking half Shoshone Indian.
 The Walker farm was next door to the Zerelda James farm.

 Zerelda Elizabeth Cole James Simms Samuel was the mother of Frank James and Jesse James.
 The James’ were related to the Younger Gang by virtue of Zerelda’s marriage to Jesse and Frank James father.
 Maise Walker’s brother, Andy, rode with the James gang.
+Uncle Andy would end up being hung ostensibly due to his choice of profession.

 My grandfather apparently had a falling-out with his father.
 What ever it was died with Granddad.
 There were several topics that were not open to discussion.
-The rift with Great Granddad, the loss of my Dad’s little sister and that of the baby brother.
+The rift with Great Granddad, the loss of my Dad’s little sister and that of his baby brother.

 Granddad headed west as a young man and became a gold miner in the Cripple Creek, Colorado mining district in the shadow of Pike’s Peak.